2012 Montreal Alouettes season

-The 2012 Montreal Alouettes season was their 46th season for the team in the Canadian Football League and their 58th overall.
+The 2012 Montreal Alouettes season was their 46th season for the team in the Canadian Football League (CFL) and their 58th overall.
 The Alouettes opened their training camp at Bishop's University in Sherbrooke, Quebec on June 3.
 The Alouettes finished in first place in the East Division with an 11–7 record.
 However, the Alouettes lost the East Final to the Toronto Argonauts 27–20.

 Offseason

 CFL draft

 The 2012 CFL draft took place on May 3, 2012 live at 3:00 PM EDT.
 The Alouettes had six selections in the six-round draft, after trading their first-round pick to the BC Lions for Sean Whyte and trading Dylan Steenbergen for another sixth-round pick.